Couscous: Libya

 In Libya, couscous is mostly served with lamb (but sometimes camel meat or, rarely, beef) in Tripoli and the western parts of Libya, but not during official ceremonies or weddings.
 Another way to eat couscous is as a dessert; it is prepared with dates, sesame, and pure honey and is locally referred to as maghrood.

 Malta

 In Malta, small round pasta slightly larger than typical couscous is known as kusksu.
 It is commonly used in a dish of the same name, which includes broad beans (known in Maltese as ful) and ġbejniet, a local type of cheese.

 Mauritania

 In Mauritania, the couscous uses large wheat grains (mabroum) and is darker than the yellow couscous of Morocco.
 It is cooked with lamb, beef, or camel meat together with vegetables, primarily onion, tomato, and carrots, then mixed with a sauce and served with ghee, locally known as dhen.

+Morocco

+In Morocco, couscous is a cultural staple traditionally served on Fridays following midday prayers.
+One of the most iconic preparations is couscous with seven vegetables, which typically features a broth of beef, lamb, or chicken, piled high with a variety of slow-cooked vegetables such as carrots, turnips, pumpkin, zucchini, and cabbage, alongside chickpeas.
+Another celebrated variation is couscous tfaya, a sweet and savory dish where the steamed semolina and meat are topped with a caramelized garnish of onions, raisins, cinnamon, and toasted almonds.
+It is often served in a large communal clay platter known as a gsaa.